Professor Jenny Woof FRSB, FHEA

 Some examples of my recent public engagement activities are given below:

-2014, 2015 and 2016 Whodunnit?
-Royal Society of Edinburgh Start Up Science Masterclass: a Saturday morning masterclass on forensic analysis for 20-40 primary school children
+2014 - Whodunnit?
+Royal Society of Edinburgh Start Up Science Masterclass: a yearly Saturday morning masterclass on forensic analysis for 20-40 primary school children

-2015 Incredible Immunology: a stand on antibodies and blood group types as part of a public engagement event delivered to school groups and the general public at the Dundee Science Centre and University of Dundee.
+2015, 2017, 2019 Incredible Immunology: part of a public engagement event delivered to school groups and/or the general public

 2014 Beautiful Biology: organised an exhibition of scientific research images exhibited in Dundee Science Centre as part of the Dundee Science Festival.